 Identify which device you want to remove.

 If you are using a VMware RDM disk, note the UUID of the device by looking at its name in the vSphere GUI.
-For more information, see this Getting the UUID of an RDM Disk from VMware, via the vSphere GUI.
+For more information, see this Getting the UUID of a RDM Disk from vmware, via the vSphere GUI.

 If you are using a VMware virtual disk, note the UUID of the device via the vSphere API.
 See the section of this VMware KB article on how to get the UUID of your virtual disk.